 The lung slides along the chest wall when a deep breath is taken.
 Both surfaces have a thin lining called the pleura to allow this sliding to occur.
 On occasion, viral infections can cause the pleura to become inflamed, and then instead of sliding smoothly, the two linings scrape against each other, causing pain.
-This pain hurts with a deep breath and is described as pleuritic.
+This type of chest pain hurts with a deep breath, and feels like the pain of pleurisy.

 Viral infections are a common cause of pleurisy, although there are many other infectious causes including tuberculosis.
 Other diseases that can inflame the pleura include: